-- 1 A Referendum may be called on any issue by: - 1.1 a resolution of the Trustees; - 1.2 The Union President, - 1.3 a vote of the Union Council; or - 1.4 a petition signed by at least 10% of Members - 2 Subject to Clause 1.4, a resolution may only be passed by Referendum if at least 10% of Members cast a vote in the Referendum and a majority of the votes cast are in favour of the resolution. - 3 Referenda shall be conducted in accordance with the Constitution and the Bye- - 4 Subject to Clause 35 (Powers of the Board of Trustees), the Members may set Policy by Referenda.
+- 1. A Referendum may be called on any issue by: - 1.1. a resolution of the Trustees; - 1.2.
+The Union President, - 1.3. a vote of the Union Council; or - 1.4. a petition signed by at least 10% of Members - 2.
+Subject to Clause Error!
+Reference source not found., a resolution may only be passed by Referendum if at least 10% of Members cast a vote in the Referendum and a majority of the votes cast are in favour of the resolution. - 3.
+Referenda shall be conducted in accordance with the Constitution and the Bye-Laws. - 4.
+Subject to Clause 35 (Powers of the Board of Trustees), the Members may set Policy by Referenda.
 Policy set by Referenda will overturn Policy set either by the Members in general meeting or by the Union Council.